vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - Hispandering is the Dem's favorite new pastime.
 The first round of Democratic debates were marked by, in a (Spanish) word, _complaciendo_ (_pandering_).

 The democrats who fared best in post-debate polling were those who served the biggest plates of _el queso grande_.
-Latinos and Latinas from coast to coast and north of Trump's still unbegun border wall were (figuratively) eating it up.
+And Latinos/Latinas from coast to coast and north of Trump's still unbegun border wall were eating it up.

 , former NYC Mayor Michael Bloomberg now has a chance to [showcase his Spanish skills](https://www.youtube.com/watch?v=O9KMgRamba0).